MarcialRosales/task-demo/README.md

 "SUCCEEDED"
 ```

 We can launch it as many times as we want.
-We can get the list of task executed tasks.
+We can get the list of executed tasks.
 ```
 cf curl /v3/apps/$APP_GUID/tasks
 ```